'Somebody's missing her': Roadside rescuers try to find owner of plush pig | CBC News

 Kemptville-area resident says doll was found near busy arena on Dec.
 1

-Lise Kingsbury has more than one theory about how a Peppa Pig toy doll wound up on the side of a local highway, before her husband plucked it from the road and brought it home.
+Lise Kingsbury has more than one theory about how a Peppa Pig doll wound up on the side of a local highway before her husband plucked it from the road and brought it home.

 "Maybe a mom was belting in her child [and] put Peppa on the roof," Kingsbury wonders.
 "You know, [like] when you have your coffee cup, you put it on the car and drive away."